src-d/go-kallax/README.md

 func NewUser(username string, password string, emails ...string) (*User, error)
 ```

 **IMPORTANT:** if your primary key is not auto-incrementable, you should set an ID for every model you create in your constructor.
-Or, at least, set it before inserting it.
+Or, at least, set it before saving it.
+Inserting, updating, deleting or reloading an object with no primary key set will return an error.

 If you don't implement your own constructor it's ok, kallax will generate one for you just instantiating your object like this: